Get E-Book

 Durability vs. Consistency

-The atomic write pattern gives you consistency - readers never see partial content.
-But consistency and durability are different guarantees.
-Consistency means the file is always in a valid state.
-Durability means data survives a power failure or kernel crash.
+The atomic write pattern gives you visible consistency: readers see old content or complete new content.
+Consistency and durability are different guarantees.
+Consistency describes what readers can observe.
+Durability describes what survives a power failure or kernel crash.

 fs.writeFile() writes to the kernel's page cache, not directly to disk.
-The kernel flushes dirty pages to physical storage on its own schedule, usually within 30 seconds.
+The kernel flushes dirty pages to physical storage on its own schedule.
+On many Linux systems, dirty-page expiration defaults around 30 seconds, but that is kernel tuning, not a Node guarantee.
 If power fails before the flush, your "written" data is lost.
-The file either contains stale content or nothing - depends on what was physically on disk.
+The file either contains stale content or nothing, depending on what was physically on disk.

 For durability, you need fsync().
 Call it on the temp file's fd after writing but before the rename: